victorjatoba/fire-angular-ionic-start/README.md

 # Tutorial: #01
 ## persist items from firebase by Angular+Ionic

-Cross-platform app getting started using Firebase, Angular 6 and Ionic 4
+Cross-platform app showing how to persist and retrive items from firebase.

+### Technical details:
+* Angular 7
+* Ionic 4